Qiskit/RFCs/####-sparse-observable.md

 ## Summary

-Add a new Rust-backed type (`SparseObservable`) that will replace `SparsePauliOp` from a user perspective as the "natural" type of a single abstract observable to `Estimator`.
+Add a new Rust-backed observable `SparseObservable` to solve two scaling problems with `SparsePauliOp`.
 The new operator will have an extended alphabet of single-qubit terms, in order to avoid exponential explosion in representing projectors, and will be qubit-sparse in that it will not store explicit identities.

+This is expected to become part of the `Estimator` interface in the future, but the exact timing and plan for that is out of scope for this document.
+We still consider how `SparseObservable` could be used by `Estimator` as part of ensuring the interfaces are suitable.
 We separate the ideas of "representation of observables" from "representation of measurement bases", and use different objects to represent and manipulate these.
 The former of these is user-facing and will be part of interfaces (including across network boundaries), so needs to be API- and ideally ABI stable.
 The latter of these is an implementation detail of `Estimator`s or the circuit-knitting toolbox, so what is used can be changed later if needed for optimisation.